bert-github/tpac-schedule/README.md

 group calendar, convert the events from iCalendar to HTML fragments, sort them and put them in an HTML page.
 The page provides both a list view and a grid view (by means of CSS) and the list views can be sorted in different ways (with JavaScript).
-The result is a [schedule.html](https://bert-github.github.io/tpac-schedule/schedule.html)
+The result is [schedule.html](https://bert-github.github.io/tpac-schedule/schedule.html)

 In other words: a nightmare :-) But several people manage to use the